 Try to keep a record of colors you identify anywhere… from flowers, from images that come along, really from anywhere and anything.
 Keep your mobile handy and take a shot of whatever triggered your imagination, like i did at Aeropagitou Street underneath Acropolis, when i saw that beautiful ready to be eaten lollilop!
 As soon as I got home, I searched on the web how to DIY a lollipop my self, and I found this really good DIY link on Lollipop.

-Everybody draws a color wheel differently, the other way round, or upside down, but every wheel contains the same truths and principles.
+Everybody draws a Color Wheel is a circular shaped chart that is divided equal...
+More differently, the other way round, or upside down, but every wheel contains the same truths and principles.
 In one half of the wheel we find the warm colors, while on the other half, there are all the cool colors.
 This is proved by studying yellow and violet, which are the turning points.
 Is this yellow slightly orange, or is it slightly lemon?
 Is this violet getting blue or getting red?
 When the samples are neither warm nor cool they are the exact turning points that determine the division between cool and warm pigments.

 the Theory of Colors

 Goethe, in the Theory of Colors, writes about the opposites of the color wheel when he explains that the human eye has an almost moral yearning for completeness and harmony: “To experience completeness, to satisfy itself, the eye seeks… to produce the complementary hue… in this resides the fundamental law of all harmony of colors…” (Johann Wolfgang von Goethe) 🙂 I really wosh to thank Brain Pickings for all the precious feedback and mindfully presented info!
 I really believe that it really worth’s donating-loving brain picking!